Network system for monitoring parameters of digital VoIP gateways via SNMP protocol

 Benefits of Using NMS

-Using the specialized Gateway Monitor network monitoring system for remote monitoring of system parameters of digital VoIP gateways, as well as the status of Ethernet ports, Е1 interfaces, TDM and SIP channel interfaces, minimizes the risk of emergency situations.
-Thus, the monitoring system raises the awareness of the responsible personnel about the condition of the equipment and the load, promotes the timely adoption of adequate decisions about emergency situations (or to prevent them), and reduces the time to resume the correct operation of the provided communication services and other corporate services.
+The use of a specialized network monitoring system “TTA Monitor” for remote monitoring of the system parameters of digital VoIP gateways, as well as the status of Ethernet ports, E1 interfaces, TDM and SIP channels, allows you to minimize the risk of emergency situations.
+Thus, the monitoring system raises the awareness of the responsible personnel about the condition of the equipment and load, contributes to the timely adoption of adequate decisions about emergency situations (or to prevent them), reduce the time for resuming the correct operation of the communication services provided and other corporate services.